 How does SPF work?

-The receiving email server checks to verify if the sending IP is on the domain’s list of approved senders (as recorded in the SPF record).
-If it is, it’s approved and it continues being processed for delivery.
+The receiving email server checks to verify if the sending IP address is on the domain’s list of approved senders (as recorded in the SPF record).
+If it is, it is approved and the email continues to be processed for delivery.

 Do I need SPF?

-Benefits of SPF:
+Benefits of proper SPF implementation

 While setting up an SPF record is fairly straightforward, what happens once it’s implemented is more involved.
 Behind the scenes, there are several factors that can impact the effectiveness of SPF authentication.